Crowdfunding is a journey that we probably all hope will be as simple as this:

 Getting started with BackerKit Launch

 Who should use it?
-Anyone with an email list of fans.
+Anyone who is ready to start building their email list or who has an email list of fans.
 Launch is especially powerful for creators who’ve run successful campaigns.

 When to use it: Before or after your project launches, up until it ends.